Special counsel | UKView profile

 The Corporate Insolvency and Governance Act 2020 (‘CIGA 2020’) suspends the use of a statutory demand for this purpose.
 Proceedings to liquidate a company cannot be commenced for failure to satisfy a statutory demand served between 1 March 2020 and 31 March 2021.

-The Act also effectively stays proceedings to wind up a company until 30 September 2020.
-This applies retrospectively to proceedings commenced on or after 27 April 2020.
-A creditor can only pursue proceedings before 30 September on the basis that a company cannot pay its debts as they fall due if he has reasonable grounds for believing that:
+In addition, a creditor can only commence or pursue proceedings before 31 March 2021 on the basis that a company cannot pay its debts as they fall due if they have reasonable grounds for believing that:

 1.1 Coronavirus has not had a financial effect on the company; or

 1.2 the company would have been unable to pay its debts even if Coronavirus had not had a financial effect on it.